 What is The Eisenhower Matrix?

-The Eisenhower Matrix is a simple yet powerful tool to help you prioritise tasks by separating urgency from importance.
-Use it to schedule, delegate, remove or act now so you focus on what matters most.
+Prioritise tasks by separating urgency from importance.
+Schedule, delegate, remove or act now to focus on what matters most.

 The Eisenhower Matrix (also known as the Urgent-Important Matrix or Time Management Matrix) is a tool for prioritising tasks so that you can decide what to do now, what to schedule later, what to delegate, and what to drop.
 It helps prevent getting trapped by urgent tasks at the expense of important ones.